-The therapy also induces energy into the body to create small gas bubbles that expand and contract quickly around the tissues.
+The therapy also induces energy into the body, creating small gas bubbles that expand and contract quickly around the tissues.
 Due to the contraction and expansion of the bubbles, the injured tissues heal faster.
 Physiotherapists with licenses and qualifications can apply the therapy for an effective outcome.
 The treatment procedure can be used for different tissues and is highly beneficial.

-For beginners, the therapy provides relief from pain and heals the deep tissues in the body.
-It also reduces muscle spasms and tightness that may be identified as the root cause of pain.
+Pain & inflammation reduction: For beginners, the therapy relieves pain and heals the deep tissues in the body.
+It also reduces muscle spasms and tightness, inflammation that may be identified as the root causes of pain, and speeds up healing.

-The effect of the therapy causes small vibrations, affecting the fibers causing the scar tissue to form.
-The breakdown of scar tissue increases motion range and maintains it for long-term relief.
+Breaking down scar tissue: The effect of the therapy causes small vibrations, affecting the fibers and causing the scar tissue to form.
+The scar tissue breakdown increases motion range and maintains it for long-term relief.

 The therapy also treats soft tissue injuries, neck pain, low back pain, and rotator cuff tears.

-A professional physical therapist selects a small area to apply the therapy, each lasting for five to ten minutes.
+A professional physiotherapist selects a small area to apply the therapy, each lasting for five to ten minutes.
 Usually, they apply a gel on the head of the transducer to allow the sound waves to penetrate the skin.
-The therapist also checks the calibration of the device and tests the applicator before starting the therapy.
+The therapist also checks the device's calibration and tests the applicator before starting the therapy.